Vocal & Piano Instruction

-In addition to teaching from her private studio, Kim teaches at local community music schools, including Gwinnett School of Music/Red Clay Music Foundry and New School of Music, and conducts music and vocal health workshops as well.
+In addition to teaching in her private studio, AMH Music Studios, Kim teaches at local community music schools including Gwinnett School of Music/Red Clay Music Foundry and New School of Music, and she also conducts music and vocal health workshops.
 Previous teaching assignments have included being the workshop clinician at Berkshire Hills Music Academy in Massachusetts and the Intwasa Arts Festival in Zimbabwe.
 Kim believes that her educational and professional history give her a unique perspective into what it means to be a working/performing musician (vocalist).
 The skills she's acquired on and off the stage, as both a performer and instructor, not only contribute to her growth but to that of her students.
 As performing vocalist and vocal instructor, she has the good fortune of pouring into her students the benefits of both musical worlds; textbook theories and practice as research, actual live performance and recording scenarios.
 For more information, and to register for a trial lesson, contact Kim below.

 Notable events and appearances: Intwasa Arts Fest (Zimbabwe, Africa) as featured artist & workshop clinician, live concert at 606 Club (London, UK), featured artist at Atlanta Jazz Festival, European tour as background vocalist for other international artists, and guest appearances on BET J, TBN weekly and WGN “Good Morning Chicago”, among many others.